datacarpentry/wrangling-genomics/episodes/02-automating_a_workflow.md

 > ## Exercise
 > 1) Use nano to create a shell script using with the code above (you can copy/paste), named read_qc.sh
 > 2) Run the script
-> 3) Bonus points: Use something you learned yesterday to save the output of the script to a file while it is running.
+> 3) Bonus points: Save the output of the script to a file while it is running (hint: redirection).
 {: .challenge}